runtools/run/docs/content/reference/events.md

 ### Events

-It is possible to emit events to a resource to trigger the execution of specific methods.
+It is possible to emit an event to trigger the execution of methods listening to this event.

 For example, with a resource such as: